rohitkrai03/rohitkrai.me/README.md

-## rohitkrai.me - a simple resume website.
+## resume - a simple resume website.